 Borrowing costs of the University include interest and other expenditure incurred in connection with the borrowing of funds.
-Specifically, it comprises interest on overdraft facilities or short- term and long-term borrowings, amortisation of discounts or premiums relating to borrowings, amortisation of ancillary costs incurred in connection with the arrangement of borrowings and exchange differences arising from foreign currency borrowings to the extent that they qualify as an adjustment to interest costs.
-Borrowing costs are recognised as expense in the financial period in which they are incurred.
+Specifically, it comprises interest on overdraft facilities or short-term and long-term borrowings, amortisation of discounts or premiums relating to borrowings, amortisation of ancillary costs incurred in connection with the arrangement of borrowings and exchange differences arising from foreign currency borrowings to the extent that they qualify as an adjustment to interest costs.
+Borrowing costs are recognised as an expense in the financial period in which they are incurred.
+Borrowing costs that are directly attributable to the acquisition, construction, or production of a qualifying asset shall be capitalized as part of the cost of that asset.
+The University has no borrowing at 31 December, 2020.